Marty Sargeant and Rodney B. Hanners

 The road to Keck Medicine of USC

-Hanners, who joined Keck Medicine of USC 10 years ago, is responsible for oversight of USC’s clinical activities, including USC Care Medical Group and the Keck Medical Center of USC.
-The university’s health enterprise also includes Keck Hospital of USC, USC Norris Cancer Hospital, USC Verdugo Hills Hospital and USC Arcadia Hospital, in addition to more than 67 outpatient clinics from Bakersfield to Newport Beach.
+Hanners, who joined Keck Medicine of USC 10 years ago, is responsible for oversight of USC’s clinical activities, including USC Care Medical Group & Ambulatory Services, Keck Medical Center, USC Verdugo Hills Hospital and USC Arcadia Hospital.

 He said his military training gave him a foundation that has served him well in various leaderships posts throughout his career.

 “One of the things that was very much drilled into us from day one was integrity,” Hanners said of his military service.
-“You’ve got to have integrity, own up to your mistakes, learn from them.
+“You’ve got to have high integrity when operating a nuclear reactor in San Diego Harbor, one needs to own up to their mistakes, and, most importantly, learn from them.
 It’s all part of the deal.”

 Sargeant had more than 20 years of health care leadership experience prior to his current role providing executive leadership for Keck Hospital and USC Norris Cancer Hospital.